Hong Chengchou: Viceroy of Huguang, Liangguang, Yunnan and Guizhou

 In 1654 the bulk of the fighting happened in Guangdong and Guangxi.
 Li Dingguo launched a major offensive on Guangdong hoping to link with the Zheng clan in Fujian, capturing several prefectures and closing in on Guangzhou.
 However, naval reinforcements under Koxinga didn't show up, the campaign dragged on, and Qing relief forces defeated him outside of Xinhui in early 1655 after a lengthy siege, and then pushed him out of Guangdong altogether.
 Also in 1655, during the summer, Sun Kewang launched another major campaign, this time on Changde, in Huguang.
 The offensive was a disaster, and his forces suffered heavy losses, although it prompted Hong to invest more resources in riverine warfare to bolster mobility.

 By the end of 1655, the Ming forces had been pushed back to their bases in Guizhou and Yunnan, according to Hong Chengchou's strategy.
 He then deployed his armies, numbering 200.000, to confine the loyalists to Southwest China.
 The Governor-General of Sichuan, the able Li Guoying, was stationed at Baoning.
 Hong Chengchou himself was stationed at Changsha.
-Shang Kexi and Geng Jimao were deployed at Zhaoying anf Guangzhou, respectively.
+Shang Kexi and Geng Jimao were deployed at Zhaoying and Guangzhou, respectively.
 Finally, a Manchu commander was deployed at Jingzhou.
 Hong instructed all his forces to counterattack if the loyalists moved against Hunan, Sichuan or Guangdong, but also to refrain from pursuing into Yunnan or Guizhou.
 The Ming tried to break the blockade, but they were pushed back.
 After two years of heavy fighting, Hong's effort to confine the Ming to those two provinces had been successful, which gave him a free hand to act in already occupied provinces.
 Hong saw this respite as very necessary, for a series of reasons.
 He saw the threat posed by Yongli and his court as the greatest threat to Qing legitimacy in the tenuously held South.
 The Qing supply lines were overstretched and precarious, and the ravaged local economies supposed a problem for Hong, who had to feed and protect these new subject to foster loyalty and goodwill, something that ultimately also affected how many supplies could be directed to the military.
 Logistical issues had been common in the south and southwest so far, and the court was incurring in great deficit to cover all the costs of warfare.